DaanDeMeyer/reproc/README.md

 ### (POSIX) Check if execve call was succesful

-process-lib uses a fork-exec model to start new child processes on POSIX systems.
-A problem that occured is that process-lib needs to differentiate between errors that happened before the exec call (which are errors from process-lib) and errors after the exec call (which are errors from the child process itself).
+reproc uses a fork-exec model to start new child processes on POSIX systems.
+A problem that occured is that reproc needs to differentiate between errors that happened before the exec call (which are errors from reproc) and errors after the exec call (which are errors from the child process itself).
 To do this we create an extra pipe in the parent procces with the `FD_CLOEXEC` flag set and write any errors before and from exec to that pipe.
 If we then read from the error pipe after forking the `read` call will